simon-ritchie/apysc/docs_src/source/return.md

 # Return

-This page will explain the `Return` class.
+This page explains the `Return` class.

-Before reading on, maybe it is useful to read the following page (the `Return` class will be used for the same reason of each apysc data type):
+Before reading on, maybe it is helpful to read the following page (the apysc uses the `Return` class for the same reason of each apysc data type):

 - [Why not using the Python built-in data type in the apysc library?](why_not_using_python_builtin_data_type.md)

 ## What is the Return class?

-The `Return` class will be used to append the `return;` JavaScript code.
-This class can be used only in an event handler (function or method) scope.
+The `Return` class behaves to append the `return;` JavaScript code.
+Therefore, this class can be used only in an event handler (function or method) scope.

 ## Basic usage

 The `Return` class constructor accepts no arguments.
-This interface will be used with the branch condition, like the `ap.If` class.
+You can use this interface with the branch condition, for example, the `ap.If` class.

-The following example will change the rectangle fill color when you click it.
-Each `ap.If` branch instantiate `Return` class so the changing of fill color will be applied one by one:
+The following example changes the rectangle fill color when you click it.
+Each `ap.If` branch instantiate `Return` class, so the code applies the changing of fill color one by one:

 ```py
 # runnable